yoooo!!

 Pump.fun is an example I stumbled on this week that got my imagination going.
 They’ve built a product that makes it seamless and basically free to create a memecoin, and also safer to speculate on freshly launched tokens.
 They do this by launching tokens on a bonding curve, and once they hit a $69k market cap the liquidity automatically gets deposited into an LP pool on Raydium and the LP token gets burned.

-Simplifying and democratizing creation was core to the defining social products of web2 (instagram, twitter), so you could imagine some powerful products being built around this core idea.
+Simplifying and democratizing creation was core to the defining social products of web2 (instagram, twitter), so it's not hard to imagine a powerful product being built around the idea of seamless memecoin creation.
 If the ease of creating a viral memecoin can approach the ease of creating a viral meme things are going to get weird.

 I’m obsessed with this category.